Ritual for Reflective Gatherers: Monthly Reset Day

 If I’m feeling witchy, I’ll pull a few oracle cards.
 My favorite decks as of late are this and this.

-Of note: I know I have more scheduling flexibility since I work for myself AND when I share this with friends and colleagues who are FTE’s, I encourage them by sharing that it doens’t have to be an entire day.
-Three or four hour chunk (which you could take on a weeknight or weekend) is a really juicy amount of time to take that step away from the day-to-day.
+Of note: I acknowledge that I have more scheduling flexibility than many since I work for myself AND when I share this with friends and colleagues who are FTE’s, I share that it does not have to be an entire day.
+A three or four-hour chunk (which you could do on a weeknight or weekend) is a really juicy amount of time to take that step away from the day-to-day.

 YOUR TURN

 When are you going to take your next (first?!) reset day!
-I'd love to serve as an accountability partner, ensuring you actually do it.
+I'd love to serve as an accountability partner, ensuring you actually make it happen.

 I typically take mine the last Friday of the month.
 Feel free me to “join” me then!